Ionozor/data-processing/Octave/data/Sample HE observation data/README.md

 * Having computed the initial energy of the outburst and taking into account the relativistic phenomena, we are able to compute the angular momentum of the system.
 * Thus, the basic parameters like distance and angular size could have been reached.
 * Owing to the knowledge about the energy, we are able to distinguish the kinetic energy of the system and having gone through the method similar to Particle in Cell, we can compute the temperature of investigated HII region.
 * We were interested in the plasma solid where the detected outburst was cumulated, indeed.
-To describe such a system, the electron density was determined and the temperature-dependent model was drawn (Figure 1 - 'Blasar.jpeg').
+To describe such a system, the electron density was determined and the temperature-dependent model was drawn (Figure 1 - `Blasar.jpeg`).
-* Similar plot, using the measured angular size, is given in Figure 2 'Blasar_size_angle_temperature.jpeg'.
+* Similar plot, using the measured angular size, is given in Figure 2 `Blasar_size_angle_temperature.jpeg`.
 * Within both models, the burst caused by increasing HE activity can be distinguished.
-* Having gone through energy and plasma aspects, we could have determined the emission spectra of such object (Figure 3 - 'Blasar_spectra_20160512.jpeg').
+* Having gone through energy and plasma aspects, we could have determined the emission spectra of such object (Figure 3 - `Blasar_spectra_20160512.jpeg`).
 * It can be seen that the biggest intensity accompanied wavelengths betwenn 20 and 21 nanometers.
 Properly analysis will be completed soon.

-Our results stands up to comparsion with emipirical data, see e.g. http://simbad.u-strasbg.fr/simbad/sim-id?Ident=LBN++1091.
+Our results stand up to comparsion with emipirical data, see e.g. http://simbad.u-strasbg.fr/simbad/sim-id?Ident=LBN++1091.